sublime-security/sublime-platform/README.md

 Sublime Platform is completely free and self-hosted, which means your emails are completely controlled by you and never seen by a third party.
 For more information on the different versions available, including Enterprise and managed Cloud offerings, see the [Versions page](https://sublimesecurity.com/versions).

+**This branch is intended to support local development, and just includes a subset of services.**

 Why?
 ----------
 Modern email security is a one-size-fits-all black box.
 The same phishing attacks continue to land, and the same legitimate emails continue to get blocked.